|

 conducting the 1988 Australian Sprintcar

-titles, won by George Tatnell.
-The RDA
+Titles, won by George Tatnell.

-had been briefly involved again in
+The RDA had been involved again in

-running Speedway Park with a four-man
+running Speedway Park

-Graham West, and once MJS departed the
+once MJS departed the scene in December

-scene, Graeme Lewis returned as manager,
+Phil Herreen.
+Graeme Lewis returned as

-overseeing racing the early 1990s until
+the early 1990s until the track

-the track was sold by the RDA early in
+was sold by the RDA in

-1996.
+June 1996.

 Speedway Park was put up for tender, the

-successful bidders being speedcar driver
+successful bidders being

 Bob Sincock and former Rowley promotions